dayne/rtl433_to_mqtt/README.md

 ./launch.sh
 ```

 Default configuration in the `config.yml.example` will have all the messages pushed to default MQTT server and topic.
+The SDR listens on 433.92Mhz by default.
 * `server: localhost`
 * `topic: /rtl_433/raw`
+* `rtl_freq: 433920000`

 You can watch that default flow by opening up a terminal and using `mosquitto_sub`
 to watch that local topic: